Oatmeal for dogs is one of those controversial topics that many dog owners and experts disagree on.

 - Levels of iron, manganese, zinc, and B vitamins (pantothenic acid, B5, and folate, B9).

-- Gluten (some is present, but not nearly as much as in wheat)
+- Low in gluten (there’s some gluten, but not nearly as much as in wheat)

 Oats contain the antitumor compound b-sitosterol.

 Oats act as a digestive aid to calm the intestinal tract.